 Plano Public Library System recommends these quality resources for homework help.
 Click on the images to link directly to databases.

-Provides free and open access through the internet to written and spoken words, sound recordings, still and moving images, prints, maps, and sheet music that document the American experience.
-From the collections of the Library of Congress and other institutions.
+Provides free and open access through the internet to written and spoken words, sound recordings, still and moving images, prints, maps, and sheet music.
+Browse by subject, specific collection, and format.

 This website arranges your citations based on the information you provide.
 Choose the citation style and material type, and use auto-fill or manual entry to create citations.
 Fill in any missing information in the final step, and create a citation list.